S. Nijalingappa: Death and legacy

 Nijalingappa died on 9 August 2000 at his residence in Chitradurga at the age of 97.

+In 1963, Nijalingappa as Chief Minister, decided to establish UAS along the lines of Land Grant College system of USA and passed the University of Agricultural Sciences Bill (Act No. 22).
+He granted 1300 acres to Gandhi Krishi Vignana Kendra Campus.

 Nijalingappa was widely revered, even after his retirement, and was known for his simplicity and integrity.
 He is remembered fondly by the Tibetan community of India because as Chief Minister of Karnataka he gave land to Tibetan refugees for the purpose of resettlement.
 Now, Karnataka has the largest Tibetan settlements and the largest population in exile, with the four Tibetan settlements of Bylakuppe, Mundgod, Kollegal, and Gurupura (near Bylakuppe) in Karnataka.

 In 2003, a stamp honouring Nijalingappa was issued.
 A memorial of Nijalingappa was built beside NH-4 on the outskirts of Chitradurga; it was inaugurated by the Dalai Lama on 29 January 2011.
 Karnataka chief minister B. S. Yeddyurappa declared that he would name the sugar research institute in Belgaum after Nijalingappa.